-The 2010 Acura MDX continues the MDX's commitment of advancing SUV safety.
-Standard features include dual-stage, multiple-threshold front airbags, active head restraints for driver and front passenger, front seat belts with automatic tensioning system with load limiters, side curtain airbags and driver knee bolsters.
+The 2011 Acura MDX continues the MDX's commitment of advancing SUV safety.
+Standard features include dual-stage, multiple-threshold front airbags, active head restraints for driver and front passenger, front seat belts with automatic tensioning system with load limiters, side curtain airbags and driver and front passenger knee bolsters.
 In addition, the MDX features the Advanced Compatibility Engineering™ (ACE™) body structure, designed to disperse frontal collision forces to better protect the passenger cabin and improve car-to-car collision safety.

 Specific Safety Targets